V-Sekai/manuals/decisions/20240528-pipeline-godot-wasm-importer.md

-# Proposed: Godot Engine as Wasm Importer
+# Draft: Godot Engine as Wasm Importer

 ## The Context